Tr4pSt3R/temptations/2-from-gods-point-of-view.md

     - walking in God's law indicates that they love Him
     - refusing to walk in God's law shows that they are contrary to Him

 c.
-Why did God prove/test His people for forty years in the wilderness (Deu.
+Why did God test His people for forty years in the wilderness (Deu.
 8:2)?
   — to know what was in your heart

 d.
 Why does God allow false prophets/false doctrines?
 (Deu.
 13:1-3)